kaustubhhiware/NotiFyre/README.md

 I had to reinstall Ubuntu quite a number of times thanks to how awesome Windows messed up my laptop.
 This script seeks to help anyone who multi-tasks, or does not constantly check their terminals. [ntfy](https://github.com/dschep/ntfy) wasn't consistent always, so made this.

-Tested on fresh install of Ubuntu 16.04, and on Arch Linux.
+Tested on fresh install of Ubuntu 16.04, Arch Linux and Mac.
 Ubuntu 14 may require [Slick.ogg](Slick.ogg) whose path must be changed before usage.

 ## Contributing
 [(Back to top)](#table-of-contents)